*** Updated 23 Nov 2020 ***

 The APU is a source of bleed air and AC electrics for the aircraft, this gives independence during turnarounds, electrical backup in the event of engine failure and provides air conditioning & pressurisation during an engine bleeds off take-off.
 It's electrical power source is the battery, many series -500 aircraft have an extra, dedicated APU battery to preserve main battery usage.

 The AlliedSignal APU has a 41,000ft start capability and incorporates a starter/generator, thus eliminating a DC starter and clutch.
 In practice this means that it can be started either by battery or AC transfer bus 1 (the classics are battery start only).
-It has an educter oil cooling system (see bottom of page) and therefore has no need for a cooling fan.
+It has an educter oil cooling system (see Bottom of page advert) and therefore has no need for a cooling fan.
 It is rated at 90KVA up to 31,000ft and 66KVA up to 41,000ft.
 The Garrett and Sundstrand APUs are only rated to 55KVA.

 The fuel source is normally from the No 1 main tank and it is recommended that at least one pump in the supplying tank be on during the start sequence (and whenever operating) to provide positive fuel pressure and preserve the service life of the APU fuel control unit.
 Boeing responded to this need by installing an extra DC operated APU fuel boost pump in the No 1 tank on newer series 500 aircraft which automatically operates during APU start and shuts off when it reaches governed speed.
 You can quickly tell if this is installed by looking for the APU BAT position on the metering panel and the APU BAT OVHT light on the aft overhead panel.